arnabdey73/resume/arnab-dey-resume.md

 **Phone:** (+46) 0764516092\
 **Mail:** arnabdey009@gmail.com\
 <a href="https://www.linkedin.com/in/arnabdey73/" target="_blank"> **LinkedIn** Profile</a>
-<a href="https://github.com/arnabdey73/resume/blob/master/arnab-dey-resume.pdf" target="_blank"> **GitHub**</a>
+<a href="https://github.com/arnabdey73" target="_blank"> **GitHub**</a>

 ## Summary

-* An accomplished professional with more than **14 years** of proven experience as a **DevOps/CloudOps/Systems** Engineer in the Information Technology industry.

-* Providing solutions for various business applications on public and hybrid Cloud platforms, using **CI/CD pipelines, orchestration, infrastructure automation, and Agile tools**.
-* Managing **large and complex development, staging, and production environments**, with a strong focus on quality and automation.
-* As a senior team member, **mentored and supported** many colleagues across different projects and domains.
-* Well-versed in the **SAFe framework** and the roles and responsibilities of a Product Owner.
+* Accomplished DevOps Engineer with **8+ years** of experience in public cloud environments and a solid **14-year** IT foundation.
+Skilled in designing, implementing, and managing **CI/CD pipelines** to optimize software quality and deployment speed in **public and hybrid cloud** settings.

+* Expert in **Azure DevOps, Jenkins, Kubernetes, Docker, GitHub, GitHub Actions, Ansible, and Terraform**, with strong scripting abilities in **Bash, Python, and PowerShell** for automated deployment and infrastructure management.
+Proficient in the **SAFe framework and Product Owner** roles, aligning product vision with stakeholder expectations.

+* A **proactive problem solver** with a focus on **performance monitoring and cloud security**.
+Renowned for fostering collaboration, mentoring, and promoting DevOps best practices throughout the development lifecycle.

 ## Skills/Technologies that I work/worked with:

-**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab, GitHub**, ELK stack, **Docker, Kubernetes, Terraform**, Ansible, Python(Scripting), Database management (Mysql/MongoDB), **Jira**, Miro.
+**Linux**, Shell Scripting (bash), **Azure DevOps, Azure Cloud, Jenkins, Gitlab CI, GitHub Actions**, VMWare, ELK stack, **Docker, Kubernetes, Terraform**, Ansible, Python, Database (Mysql/MongoDB), **Jira**, Miro.

 ## Experience

-### Cloud Engineer - 'Stena Metall AB' : August 2024 - Present
+### Cloud Engineer - 'Stena Metall AB' : August 2024 - January 2025

-* Performing Security Audit on **Azure** provisioned resources and provide feedback to Product/Project Team.

-* Performing **Azure Governance** tasks using **Terraform** (with Azure Pipelines) and/or Azure portal.
+* Upgraded the **Cloud Adoption Framework** (from v5.2.1 to v6.0.0) and enhanced **RBAC strategy** in accordance with **Azure Governance** standards.

+* Conducted security audits on Azure-provisioned resources per **Azure Advisor** recommendations, automating tasks using **Terraform and Azure Pipelines**, and aligning with Microsoft Cloud Adoption Framework for Azure (CAF).

+* Supported cloud platform operations, resolved incidents and SRs as per SLA from the 'Cloud Office' dashboard in Ivanti, and performed necessary bug fixes, updates, and optimizations.

-* Creating backlog in the **Azure DevOps** Kanban board by reviewing all Microsoft recommendations(Azure Advisor) in order to make sure that we don't miss any technical vulnerabilities, security threats or unnecessary costs.
+* Utilized Terraform with Azure Pipelines for Azure Governance tasks, and maintained a backlog in the **Azure DevOps Kanban board** toaddress technical vulnerabilities, security threats, or unnecessary costs.

-* Working with Azure Services like Logic apps to automate certain tasks and have set up custom roles to restrict certain actions against Azure resources for non-contributing users programmatically.

-* Also resolving incident and SRs as per SLA from the "Cloud Office" dashbaord in ivanti.
+* Worked extensively with Microsoft Azure services including **Logic Apps**, IaaS, PaaS, network services, security services, and **Entra ID**(formerly Azure AD).

 ### Senior Software Engineer (DevOps) - 'Capgemini Sverige AB' : Sep 2021 → July 2024

+* Implemented CI/CD pipeline automation using **Azure DevOps**, enhancing deployment efficiency and consistency.

 * Upgraded On-prem hardware cluster to **Kubernetes cluster** using Ubuntu server(LTS), xCAT, **Rancher Server and Rancher Kubernetes Engine(RKE)**.